sxosh2010/CapeTownGreen/index.md

 * working with `classList` to manipulate styles and elements;
 * locating elements in the DOM using `getElementById` and `querySelector`.

+### Get the code

+Log in to github and fork this [repository](https://github.com/codex-academy/CapeTownGreen) into your profile.
+Now clone your fork of this repository into your projects folder.
+Do all the work for this project in that folder.

+### Look at it

 You should write all your code in `app.js`.

 You need to install `http-server`.
 Install it using : `sudo npm install -g http-server`.
 To start the web server, open a terminal window, change into the CapeTownGreen folder (the one you cloned from GitHub) and type `http-server`.